caelan-io/expo/docs/pages/introduction/walkthrough.md

 ## Open the project with the Expo Go app on iOS or Android, or in your web browser

-To run the app we don’t need to build any native code because it runs in the [Expo Go](https://expo.io/tools#client), and the CLI will automatically install it for us in the [iOS simulator](../workflow/ios-simulator.md) or on any connected [Android emulator](../workflow/android-studio-emulator.md) or device.
-You can also download it from the App Store and Play Store.
+To run the app we don’t need to build any native code because it runs in the [Expo Go](https://expo.io/tools#client) app, and the CLI will automatically install it for us in the [iOS simulator](../workflow/ios-simulator.md) or on any connected [Android emulator](../workflow/android-studio-emulator.md) or device.
+You can also download it from the [App Store](https://itunes.com/apps/exponent) and [Android Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent).

 <Video file="exploring-managed/open.mp4" />